flashbots/flashbots-docs/docs/flashbots-core/releases/alpha-v0.2.md

 ### Miners
 - **Before May 17th**: Miner complete new [authentication process](https://hackmd.io/@flashbots/miner-authentication).
 - **May 17th**: Miners receive mev-geth v0.2 spec, mev-geth v0.2 reference implementation, and bundle delivery access key over discord.
 - **May 17th to May 24th**: Miners review, integrate, and deploy their mev-geth v0.2 nodes in parallel to their v0.1 deployment and provide a new IP address to receive v0.2 bundles.
-The v0.2 nodes will need to enable outgoing connections in order to connect to the relay over websockets.
 - **May 24th**: Miners who have provided the new IP addresses will begin receiving bundles and can begin migrating their hashrate to these nodes.
 - **May 24th to May 31st**: Miners monitor the performance of the v0.2 nodes and communicate back any issues.
-Miners enable connecting to the relay using their access keys over websockets for receiving bundles.
-- **May 31st**: The relay stops delivering bundles over RPC and the v0.1 nodes can safely be shut down.
+- **May 31st**: v0.1 nodes can safely be shut down.